tyler36/ddev-gitpod-setup/README.md

 - Copy an existing `.ddev/gitpod-setup/{project-type}.yml`
 - Update `.ddev/gitpod-setup/{project-type}.yml` with tasks your project type needs.
-- Run `ddev get tyler36/ddev-gitpod-setup` to generate a new config file.
+- Run `ddev addon get tyler36/ddev-gitpod-setup` to generate a new config file.
 - Contribute your changes back to this add-on.

 This approach works best if you want to: